dc-Ragnarok/websocket/README.md

 #### Classes

-There are 3 primary classes to be aware of and use in Pawl:
+There are 3 primary classes to be aware of and use in ragnarok/websocket:

 ##### Connector: